-In clone cl.2-1, mRNA levels of Pax5, Aiolos and EBF1, all of which are high levels in DT40 cells and down-regulate gene expressions of IgM H- and L-chains [64], are almost completely decreased at the early stage and thereafter remain unchanged until the later stage (Fig. 11).
-By contrast, the mRNA level of OBF1, which is a high level in DT40 cells and probably up-regulates gene expressions of these immunoglobulin proteins [64, 94], is dramatically reduced from the early to later stages.
-Therefore, the way for gene expressions of IgM H- and L-chains at the later stage in clone cl.2-1 seems to be dependent on OBF1, and considerably different from that in wild-type DT40 cells in appearance (Fig. 1-L).
-Moreover, clone cl.2-1 resembles Pax5(-) mutants in the way to decrease the accumulated immunoglobulin proteins during cultivation in appearance, since the gene expression of OBF1 (associated with changes in gene expressions of Aiolos, EBF1, PCAF, HDAC7 and HDAC9) is dramatically decreased in almost similar pattern in both clone cl.2-1 [96] and Pax5(-) [93].
-In clones cl.2-2 and cl.2-4, mRNA levels of Pax5, Aiolos and EBF1 are almost completely decreased at the early stage (Fig. 11).
-Thereafter, those of Pax5 and Aiolos are gradually increased through the middle to later stages but that of EBF1 remains unchanged at an undetectable level until the later stage.
+and Aiolos are gradually increased through the middle to later stages but that of EBF1 remains unchanged at an undetectable level until the later stage.
 On the other hand, the mRNA level of OBF1 is slightly reduced at the early stage and thereafter slightly increased until the later stage.
-Therefore, the ways for gene expressions of IgM H- and L-chains at the later stage in clones cl.2-2 and cl.2-4 (and cl.2-3 and cl.2-5) seem to be dependent on Pax5 and Aiolos, and slightly similar to that in DT40 cells in appearance (Fig. 1-L).
+Therefore, the ways for gene expressions of IgM H- and L-chains at the later stage in clones cl.2-2 and cl.2-4 (and cl.2-3 and cl.2-5) seem to be dependent on Pax5 and Aiolos, and slightly similar to that in DT40 cells in appearance (Figure 1-L).
 Moreover, these four clones are the major types, since four initially generated HDAC2(-/-) mutant clones (cl.33-12, cl.33-28, cl.33-30 and cl.45-28) resemble the first four clones in several cellular properties [95].
-In clone cl.2-6, mRNA levels of Pax5, Aiolos and EBF1 are almost completely decreased at the early stage and thereafter dramatically increased through the middle to later stages (Fig. 11).
+In clone cl.2-6, mRNA levels of Pax5, Aiolos and EBF1 are almost completely decreased at the early stage and thereafter dramatically increased through the middle to later stages (Figure 11).
 On the other hand, the mRNA level of OBF1 is slightly reduced at the early stage and thereafter slightly increased until the later stage.
-Therefore, the way for gene expressions of IgM H- and L-chains at the later stage in clone cl.2-6 seems to be dependent on Pax5, Aiolos and EBF1, and mostly similar to that in DT40 cells in appearance (Fig. 1-L), since the two immunoglobulin gene expressions in DT40 cells are directly and cooperatively regulated by these three transcription factors (and E2A) (Fig. 1-W).
-These three models for roles of Pax5, Aiolos, EBF1 and OBF1 in control of gene expressions of IgM H- and L-chains at the later stage of cultivation in individual clones of HDAC2(-/-) DT40 mutants are schematically shown in Figure 1-L. These ways to suppress gene expressions of IgM H- and L-chains at the later cultivation stage in all individual HDAC2(-/-) mutant clones are really distinct from the ordinary and reversible transcriptional regulations of the two immunoglobulin genes in DT40 cells.
+Therefore, the way for gene expressions of IgM H- and L-chains at the later stage in clone cl.2-6 seems to be dependent on Pax5, Aiolos and EBF1, and mostly similar to that in DT40 cells in appearance (Figure 1-L), since the two immunoglobulin gene expressions in DT40 cells are directly and cooperatively regulated by these three transcription factors (and E2A) (Figure 1-W).
+These three models for roles of Pax5, Aiolos, EBF1 and OBF1 in control of gene expressions of IgM H- and L-chains at the later stage of cultivation in individual clones of HDAC2(-/-)

+DT40 mutants are schematically shown in Figure 1-L. These ways to suppress gene expressions of IgM H- and L-chains at the later cultivation stage in all individual HDAC2(-/-) mutant clones are really distinct from the ordinary and reversible transcriptional regulations of the two immunoglobulin genes in DT40 cells.
 It is because all of these mutant clones are lacking HDAC2, which controls gene expressions of Pax5, Aiolos, EBF1, OBF1 and E2A in DT40 cells.
 If additional independent clones of HDAC2(-/-) mutants are analyzed, besides the above-mentioned three ways, other distinct ways for gene expressions of IgM H- and L-chains will be probably added.
 Moreover, the above-mentioned results on varied alterations in gene expressions of various transcription factors and chromatin-modifying enzymes suggested that some other unknown cellular characteristics must certainly change in individual HDAC2(-/-) mutant clones during cultivation.
-Because, in DT40 cells, Pax5 regulates dramatically or moderately gene expressions of PCAF, HDAC7, HDAC9, Aiolos, OBF1, Ikaros, E2A, EBF1 and PU.1, and further Pax5 isoforms A and B regulate differentially other B cell development-related factors [92, 93].
-In addition, Aiolos regulates pre-mature B cell apoptosis mediated by BCR signaling [86].
+The reasons for this inference are as follows.
+Pax5 clearly regulates PCAF, HDAC7, HDAC9, Aiolos, OBF1, Ikaros, E2A, PU.1 plus EBF1.
+Pax5 isoforms A and B differentially regulate many B cell developmentrelated genes [64, 92, 93].
+Aiolos regulates premature B cell apoptosis mediated by BCR signaling [86].
 E2A regulates gene expressions of survivin, IAP2 and caspase-8 [85].
 Helios regulates the gene expression of protein kinase Cs [87].
 EBF1 regulates dramatically gene expressions of Blimp-1 and protein kinase Cθ [88, 89].